StackStorm/st2/docs/source/actions.rst

 Sample Python action
 ~~~~~~~~~~~~~~~~~~~~

-Bellow is an example of a Python action which prints text provided via the
+below is an example of a Python action which prints text provided via the
 ``message`` parameter to the standard output.

 Metadata file (``my_echo_action.yaml``):